Darkone83/ModXo-Basic/Addons/X-RTC/Readme.md

 <img src="https://github.com/Darkone83/ModXo-Basic/blob/main/Addons/X-RTC/Board.png" width=300>

 This is based on Team Resurgent's and Andr-Zero's work on the X-RTC board.
-Minor changes have been made to adapt it to the ModXo-Basiv board
+Minor changes have been made to adapt it to the ModXo-Basic board

 For more information on Team Resurgent and their projects please visit: https://github.com/Team-Resurgent/